LevelUpMarketers/trying-to-adult-rva-2025/docs/CartFlow.md

 3. **Checkout**
    - The **Checkout Page** template performs checkout via an AJAX request (`tta_do_checkout`).
 The page fades while a spinner shows and always waits at least five seconds before displaying the result under the **Place Order** button.
+   - A matching WPBakery hero banner is displayed at the top of the page.
   - Inventory is reserved when items are added to the cart.
 Checkout no longer revalidates stock so users can complete a purchase with their held tickets as long as the reservation has not expired.
    - Checkout displays a read-only summary table that mirrors the cart layout with tooltips, countdown timers, and a list of active discount codes below the total.
   - Attendee fields collect a first name, last name, email, and phone for each ticket.
 A "text me" and "email me" checkbox is included and checked by default.
 The first ticket for every event autofills with the logged‑in member's details.
 Those first name, last name, and email fields are displayed but locked from editing.
 Phone numbers are automatically formatted as the user types.